PlumpMath/utils3/README.md

 # UTILS3

-Python Helpers and utilities for Functional Programming, Fluent Interface and Path Manipulation compatilbe with Python 3 and Python 2.7.
+Python Helpers and utilities for Functional Programming in Python compatilbe with Python 3 and Python 2.7.

 This modules provides the following submodules:

-   * .Chain         Chain class that is useful for piping, sequencial functional programming.
+   * **Chain**         Chain class that is useful for piping, sequencial functional programming.
 Similar to Fsharp, Scala and Ruby.

-   * .Path          Fast and Syntax sugar Path Manipulation
+   * **Path**          Fast and Syntax sugar Path Manipulation to write path operations in pipeline and in sequence.

+   * **Enum**          Enumeration Type Class/ Similar to C ENUM

+   * **Container**     A Generalized dot dictionary

-   * .hof           A collections of higher order functions and functions for list and sequence processing based on functional programming languages like Haskell, Fsharp, Ocaml and Ruby.
+   * **hof**          A collections of Higher Order Functions and functions for list and sequence processing based on functional programming languages like Haskell, Fsharp, Ocaml and Ruby.

-   * .Enum          Enumeration Type Class/ Similar to C ENUM

-   * .Container     A Generalized dot dictionary

-   * .windows       Windows OS Helpers for Python.
+   * **windows**      Windows OS Helpers for Python.

+   * **check**       Functions to test variable type,, test operating system and python version.

 # MODULES